nwjnilsson/nanocut-control/README.md

 - Built-in Toolpath workbench.
 Setup job options material size.
 Lay parts out in any configuration and post Gcode ready to run on the machine.
 Also has an early Auto-Nesting feature.
 ## Changes made by me
 I've re-written large parts of the codebase to make it somewhat more readable.
-The original codebase was a mess but it did kind of solve my problem so that's why I decided to build on top of it.
+The original codebase was kind of a nightmare. nlohmann::json was used for pretty much _everything_ (return values, arguments, events) so it was hard to follow what was going on.
+Most of that has been eliminated but there may still be traces left of some pretty bizarre code.
+NanoCut also supports:
-- Add support limit pin inversion
+- limit pin inversion
-- Add customizable precise jog distance
+- customizable precise jog distance
-- Add support for machine jogging by clicking anywhere on machine plane
+- machine jogging by clicking anywhere on machine plane
-- Add support for click-and-drag movement of the control view (press and hold right click)
+- panning control and CAM views (press and hold right click)
-- Much more robust DXF importer
+- Much more robust DXF importer supporting variable quality and using proper NURBs

 ![deer](assets/deer.png "High quality DXF importing for gcode generation")